 If you make it a habit of listening more than you speak, the chances are good that you’ll quickly learn a lot about your leads.
 Including anecdotal tidbits in your communications is a great way to make a lead feel valued and heard, which goes a long way in building trust.

 As we mentioned above, ensuring your follow ups aren’t pushy is important, and one of the best ways to do that is by using a casual, noninvasive communication medium.
 According to research by REALTORS®, 92% of agents prefer to communicate through text message, and clients respond overwhelmingly positive to it.
 90% of people say they’d rather receive a text than a phone call from a business!

-Our sincere hope is that these tips will help you improve some aspects of your real estate endeavors.
+Our sincere hope is that these tips will help you improve some aspects of your real estate communication endeavors.
 Even the smallest changes present little risk, but a high payoff.
-Including text marketing!
+Including real estate text marketing!
 If you’re interested, give it a try for free for 14-days.
 No risk, all reward!